Cherry Hill

 How to tune your guitar

-Electronic tuners have made tuning a guitar quick and easy.
+Electronic tuners have made guitar tuning quick and easy.
 You can also use a reference note (from another instrument, pitch pipe, or tuning fork) to tune one of your guitar strings and then tune “by ear.”

 Tuning a guitar with a chromatic or pitch tuner

 Clip-on electric tuners have revolutionized guitar tuning.
 Unlike old-fashioned electric tuners that you have to plug into, they clip onto your guitar’s headstock and sense the vibrations of the guitar strings.
 They will tell you if the string is “flat” (too low) or “sharp” (too high) or in tune.
 They work for both acoustic and electric guitars.
 These are inexpensive, accurate, and are an easy way to tune your guitar.
-Many practice amplifiers also feature built-in tuners as well.
+Many beginner guitar amps also feature built-in tuners as well.

 How to tune your guitar without a tuner

 If you’re wondering how to tune a guitar without a tuner, you’re not alone.
-Many musicians may find themselves in need of tuning a guitar without a tuner on the fly or if they’re traveling.
+Many musicians may find themselves tuning a guitar without a tuner on the fly or if they’re traveling.

 Fortunately, there are hundreds of tuner apps available for mobile devices, and many are even free.
 These apps use the built-in microphone in your device to hear the pitch of the guitar strings, making this an easy way to tune your guitar.
 As you adjust the pitch of the guitar strings the display on your device tells you when you are in tune.